8 Great Movies for Paris Travelers

 Paul: “I’m awfully sorry to intrude, but I was so struck with your beauty that I thought perhaps I could offer you a glass of champagne.”
 “Is this seat taken?”

 A controversial film starring Marlon Brando (Paul) playing an American expatriate in Paris.
 Paul is struggling to cope with the suicide of his wife.
 That episode fills the protagonist with grief and aggression.
-The outlet for his extreme emotions is French woman named Jeanne.
+The outlet for his emotions is French woman named Jeanne.
 Paul proceed to be involved in an intimate relationship with Jeanne.
 The arrangement calls for no names to be exchanged.
 Paul continuosly demeans the young French woman over the course of their meetings.

 Last Tango in Paris isn’t ideal for all travelers, but it’s a masterpiece in filmmaking and character studies.